 - click the WordPress Installer link on you cPanel

-Both takes you to the Softaculous page for installing WordPress.
+Both take you to the Softaculous page for installing WordPress.

 HostGator now offers free Let’s Encrypt SSL certificates for all domains hosted with them.
 It’s available by default on all shared hosting plans.

-Otherwise, for a typical website or blog, the Domain Validated Let’s Encrypt will do equally good in encrypting and securing your site.
+Otherwise, for a typical website or blog, the Domain-Validated Let’s Encrypt will be sufficient to encrypt and secure your site.
 It won’t make a difference in SEO performance.